Beyond Frosting » Recipes » Desserts » Pies » Brownie Bottom Oreo Mousse Pie

 Brownie Bottom Oreo Mousse Pie

-This Oreo mousse pie recipe layers a fudgy brownie with silky white chocolate mousse and loads of crushed cookies!
-This easy Oreo dessert can be made ahead in either a springform pan or as bars in a 9-inch baking pan.
+This Oreo mousse pie recipe has a fudgy brownie bottom with a creamy white chocolate mousse layer loaded with crushed cookies!
+Make this easy Oreo dessert in either a springform pan or as bars in a 9-inch baking pan.

-A slice of Oreo mousse pie garnished with whipped cream, Oreos and chocolate sauce.
+A slice of Oreo mousse cake topped with whipped cream, crushed Oreos, and chocolate cause on a plate.

-This Oreo mousse pie is beyond amazing!
+This Oreo mousse pie is one of my favorite Oreo recipes.
 It’s a fudgy brownie base topped with pillowy white chocolate mousse that’s loaded with crushed Oreo cookies.
-This is, of course, topped with even more Oreos, whipped cream, and hot fudge.
-Because I can’t be stopped when it comes to Oreo desserts!
-You can assemble this dessert in a traditional springform pan, or bake it in a 9-inch square pan to cut into bars instead.
+Of course, I topped my pie with even more Oreos, whipped cream, and hot fudge.
+I can’t be stopped when it comes to Oreo desserts!
+I usually assemble this mousse pie in a traditional springform pan like my no-bake Oreo cheesecake.
+However, you can make it in a 9-inch square pan to cut into bars instead.
 The second option is great for potlucks and parties.

 • Thick, fudgy brownie bottom.
 The brownie on the bottom makes this dessert sound a bit fancy, but really, it’s very easy to do.
 Especially with a box of brownie mix as a semi-homemade shortcut.